In a hurry? Here are the key takeaways:

 Check the voltage running between them.
 It should read 12.6 Volts (plus or minus a couple of tenths).
 If you see 12.0 V or below, the battery should be considered fully discharged – or “completely dead.”

-In this situation, you should still be able to jump-start it.
+In this scenario, you should still be able to jump-start it.
 Run your car for some time to charge the system.
 It’s probably time for a new battery, likely to cost up to $100.

 Another common problem with certain cars is rusty or loose terminals.
 Remove the battery to clean the terminals and connectors, removing rust, dirt, and debris as much as possible.
 Sometimes, after reconnecting everything, you might find it now works.